 The same way you can’t not notice this building, you can’t not be moved by the collection.
 The National Museum of African American History and Culture feels like a sacred space.
 A Sunday school dedicated to celebrating the richness and diversity, as well as educating and preserving the hard truths, of the African American experience.

 In January, I remember skimming over a news article that mentioned certain airports were screening for a new virus.
-Fast-forward to the first week of March when coronavirus officially became the travel boogeyman and the U.S. State Department directed all citizens to avoid all international travel.
+Fast-forward to mid-March when coronavirus officially became the travel boogeyman and the U.S. State Department directed all citizens to avoid all international travel.
 Five months later, State has lifted the global Level 4 ban on certain countries.
 See if your next destination made it off the Level 4 list:

 In the late nineties I cashed in a savings bond gifted to me by my godmother and used the $80 to pay for my first-ever flight.
 The trip was full of firsts: the first time I saw snow on the ground; the first time I got kicked out of a bar; the first time I saw the lights be turned on in a club to signal the end of the night.
 It was a thrill ride from the moment my cab drove on the sidewalk to when I stumbled into a comedy show headlined by Wendy Liebman to the simplest of delights of buying tulips at a corner shop.

 After two decades, I returned to Boston.
 And in the span of a day, I rekindled my love for the City on a Hill.
 If you can spare 23 hours here, she may be able to charm you as well.

 To be safe, I added a couple of dozen pounds or so to the real number.
 This is an answer I often lie about in the opposite direction, but because it was being used to calculate the flight-worthiness of a seaplane holding six people currently indulging night after night on a cruise vacation, I was content with bulking up.

 Good company, good wine, good welcome,

 Can make good people.(Henry VIII, 1.4.6-7)